-- 1. Gram staining is done before starting susceptibility testing to confirm the culture purity and to determine appropriate battery of tests. - 2.
-Select 3-4 colonies from subcultured slant or plate and transfer them into 5 mL of sterile 0.85% saline, vortex the suspension and adjust the turbidity to yield a uniform suspension matching 0.5 McFarland standard (O.D at 630 nm range: 0.08-0.130). - Note: The direct colony suspension method is preferred for Staphylococcus spp., S. pneumoniae and other Streptococci, Haemophilus spp. and N. gonorrhoeae.
-OR - 3-5 well-isolated colonies should be selected and transferred to 4-5 mL of a suitable broth using an inoculating needle. - Incubate the broth (usually 2-6 hours) at 35°C-37°C until it achieves or exceeds the turbidity of the 0.5 McFarland's barium sulphate standard.
-This results in a suspension containing approximately 1-2 X 108 cfu/mL.
+- 1. Gram staining is done before starting susceptibility testing to confirm the culture purity and to determine appropriate battery of tests. - Select 3-4 colonies from subcultured slant or plate and transfer them into 5 mL of sterile 0.85% saline, vortex the suspension and adjust the turbidity to yield a uniform suspension matching 0.5 McFarland standard (O.D at 630 nm range: 0.08-0.130).
+Note: The direct colony suspension method is preferred for Stankylococcus spp.
+S. pnoumoniae and

+Note: The direct colony suspension method is preferred for Staphylococcus spp., S. pneumoniae and other Streptococci, Haemophilus spp. and N. gonorrhoeae.
+OR

+3-5 well-isolated colonies should be selected and transferred to 4-5 mL of a suitable broth using an inoculating needle.

+Incubate the broth (usually 2-6 hours) at 35°C-37°C until it achieves or exceeds the turbidity of the 0.5 McFarland's barium sulphate standard.
+This results in a suspension containing approximately 1-2 X 10 cfu/mL.